Bioconductor/bioc_git_transition/doc/scenario-6-abandon-changes.md

 # Going sub-nuclear:  Make a new branch

-One way you can ignore your work, and make a new branch is by replacing your local and Github repository `master` branch with the Bioconductor `master` branch.
+One way you can ignore your work, and make a new branch is by replacing your local and GitHub repository `master` branch with the Bioconductor `master` branch.

 NOTE: This works only if you haven't pushed the change causing the issue to the Bioconductor repository.

 ## Steps:

-1. Checkout a new branch called `master_backup` with tracking set to `upstream/master`.
+1. Checkout a new branch, e.g., `master_backup`, with tracking set to `upstream/master`.

     ```
     git checkout -b master_backup upstream/master